What's the story with Singapore?

 >only pedophiles think Singapore is boring!

 Kek.
 Why is every little turd on the internet such a black and white extremist these days?
-Just because somebody doesn't like the soulless bug hibe vibe Singapore has doesn't mean they want to fuck kids, jfc.
+Just because somebody doesn't like the soulless bug hibe vibe Singapore has doesn't mean they want to frick kids, jfc.

 >Grandfather lived there around 15 years ago